BIGJRA/BIGJRA.github.io/rejuv.md

 boosted by rain and water surface will decimate your entire team.
 And it has 3 shields.
 If you have anything with Thunder, it hits 100% of the time and may be the best tool you have to take it out.
-I managed to win this thing on my Fire Monotype, so I’m sure you will eventually find a way.
+I managed to win this thing on my Fire Monotype, so I'm sure you will eventually find a way.

 After winning, Madelis will give you the *HQ Railnet Key*.